 There are no subspecies of Pseudacris crucifer recognized.

 Spring peepers are found in woodlands in eastern Iowa.
 Recent records extend their range to scattered locations in central Iowa.

-They hibernate on land.
+Spring peepers overwinter on land.
 They allow the water in their bodies to freeze except converted glucose flowing through the organs to keep ice crystals from forming just as in the gray treefrogs.
 Spring peepers are declining in abundance in Iowa.
 I have noticed this decline in populations from northeastern Iowa in just five years.
-The clearing of woodlands, especialy around ephemeral pools and the draining of these pools are thought to be the main cause for this decline.
+The clearing of woodlands, especially around ephemeral pools, and the draining of these pools, are thought to be the main cause for this decline.